choudhary-ankit/Machstatz-Assingment/README.md

 3) Implemented logic and basic flow
 4) Implemented basic UI
 5) Imporved UI and functionlities
-6) Tested for use cases and UI bux
+6) Tested for use cases and UI bug
 7) Improved UI and Optimized codes